FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationunit.md

 # Commitment Utilization Unit

-Commitment Utilization Unit is a String value representing the amortization unit of a [*commitment-based discount*](#glossary:commitment-based-discount) during a billing period.
+Commitment Utilization Unit is the String value representing the [Commitment Unit](#glossary:commitment-unit) unit type.

-CommitmentUtilizationUnit column MUST be present in the billing data when the provider supports *commitment-based discounts*.
+CommitmentUtilizationUnit MUST be present in the billing data when the provider supports *commitment-based discounts*.

 A CommitmentUtilizationUnit value MUST be applied to a [*row*](#glossary:row) when: